 Africa has been featured on the media and branded synonymous with poverty, war, crises, corruption, malnutrition.
 While some of these are true, the solution lies in harnessing the naturally occurring staple African foods in existence.
-In case you have wondered whether foods are in Africa at all or what types of food people eat in Africa, African foods are some of the most diverse in the world.
-Some are cultivated in African soil, nurtured by African weather and produced in Africa in its entirety while others are imported and have their origin from elsewhere.
+In case you have wondered whether foods are in Africa at all, or what types of food people eat in Africa, African foods are some of the most diverse in the world.
+Some are cultivated in African soil, nurtured by African weather and produced in Africa in its entirety, while others are imported and have their origin from elsewhere.

-Majority of Africans wouldn’t need any introduction to the common and most abundant African foods but not everybody would know that, for example the cassava nourishes more than 500 million people worldwide and has its origin from west-central Brazil.
+Majority of Africans wouldn’t need any introduction to the common and most abundant African foods but not everybody would know that, for example, the cassava nourishes more than 500 million people worldwide and has its origin from west-central Brazil.
 Answers Africa brings you some of the most popular foods in Africa that have worldwide reach.

 Curry is got from the curry plant and used in vegetable dishes, as well as in meat and fish dishes.
 Its flavour can never be mistaken once recognized initially.
-It one of the most widespread species in the world that has been identified with the Asian however, it’s origin in Africa could be traced to the time of early railway construction to Uganda, during which the British imported a lot of Indians who came to Africa with their curries.
+It is one of the most widespread species in the world that has been identified with the Asian, however, it’s origin in Africa could be traced to the time of early railway construction to Uganda, during which the British imported a lot of Indians who came to Africa with their curries.